rclone/rclone/docs/content/docs.md

 ### move source:path dest:path ###

-Moves the source to the destination.
+Moves the contents of the source directory to the destination directory.
+Rclone will error if the source and destination overlap.

-If there are no filters in use this is equivalent to a copy followed by a purge, but may use server side operations to speed it up if possible.
+If no filters are in use and if possible this will server side move `source:path` into `dest:path`.
+After this `source:path` will no longer longer exist.

-If filters are in use then it is equivalent to a copy followed by delete, followed by an rmdir (which only removes the directory if empty).
-The individual file moves will be moved with server side operations if possible.
+Otherwise for each file in `source:path` selected by the filters (if any) this will move it into `dest:path`.
+If possible a server side move will be used, otherwise it will copy it (server side if possible) into `dest:path` then delete the original (if no errors on copy) in `source:path`.

 **Important**: Since this can cause data loss, test first with the --dry-run flag.